MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 `vsts-npm-auth` is not supported in Linux/Mac.
 Follow the steps below to set up your credentials:

-1. Copy the following snippet into your .npmrc file.
+1. Copy the following snippet into your npmrc file.

     - **Organization-scoped feed**: